-- If you want to easily identify your budgie's sex, look at their cere, which is located directly above its beak.
+- If you want to easily identify your budgie's sex, look at their cere, which is located directly above the beak.
 If the bird's cere is royal blue during breeding season, it's most likely an adult male budgie.
-You have to look for the blue ceres.

 - The birds are normally found in small flocks but can form very large flocks under favorable conditions.

 - Your budgies do not need any materials, as they do not build nests, but the nest box should contain a tray in which the bird can lay her eggs.